Clinician, Child and Adolescent Practice | Melbourne - Western Metro

 To be successful in the role, you will have knowledge of key issues impacting youth justice with experience working directly with children and young people.

-- General or Provisional Registration as a Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA); or
+- General registration as a Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA); or

 - Eligible for membership of the Australian Association of Social Work (AASW); or